BasileosFelices/dialogsorter/docs/getting-started.md

 ### Run the script

 Everything should be ready now!
-Run the `diaSorter.py` either from your favourite IDE or a console.
+Run the `diaSorter.py` either from your favorite IDE or a console.

 ```shell
 python diasorter/diaSorter.py